Ditectrev/ITIL-4-Foundation-IT-Service-Management-Practice-Tests-Exams-Questions-Answers/README.md

 ### Which is a recommendation of the Service Desk practice?

-- [ ] Service desks should never use technologies such as SMS and chat functions.
+- [ ] Service Desks should never use technologies such as SMS and chat functions.
-- [ ] Service desks should be highly technical functions.
+- [ ] Service Desks should be highly technical functions.
-- [x] Service desks should have a practical understanding of the wider business.
+- [x] Service Desks should have a practical understanding of the wider business.
-- [ ] Service desks should be a physical team in a single fixed location.
+- [ ] Service Desks should be a physical team in a single fixed location.

 **[⬆ Back to Top](#table-of-contents)**